tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

   - gfm
 date: 2024-12-07T00:00:00.000Z
 abstract: >
-  This study aims to examine how the format of energy information impacts individuals’ ability to develop precise energy reduction plans.
-By manipulating the reference class (kWh, %, USD) and assessing planning accuracy, we seek to determine which format facilitates better comprehension and decision-making.Across two experiments, the kWh format generally led to better accuracy, while the USD format consistently led to the worst performance.
-These findings highlight the importance of effective information presentation to promote energy conservation, and may contribute to the development of more effective energy communication strategies that can enhance conservation efforts.
+  Effective communication of energy consumption information is crucial for promoting residential energy conservation.
+This study investigates how different numerical representations of energy reduction goals influence consumers' ability to create accurate conservation plans.
+Across two experiments, we examined the impact of presenting energy information in kilowatt-hours (kWh), percentages, or U.S. dollars (USD) on planning accuracy.
+  Participants completed a simulated household planning task in which they allocated energy usage across multiple appliances, with the goal presented in either kilowatt-hours (kWh), percentages, or monetary costs.
+Results across both experiments showed that presenting reduction goals in absolute units (kWh) led to significantly greater accuracy compared to percentage-based or monetary formats.
+Furthermore, we found that higher energy literacy was associated with more accurate planning.
+These findings demonstrate that absolute units (kWh) are more effective for communicating energy-saving goals, and highlight the potential value of educational interventions to improve consumer energy literacy.
 ---